 If you take a close look at the Black-eyed Susan blossoms that can be found in unmowed fields and roadsides this time of year, chances are good that you will find a tiny beetle called a weevil.
 A weevil’s mouthparts are formed into a long snout, with one antenna on either side of it.
 The snout is used not only for feeding but also for making cavities in buds, fruits, seeds, stems, and roots of plants, where eggs are laid.
 When the weevil larvae emerge, they feed within the plant.

 There are 60,000 species of weevils, all of which are herbivorous and most of which are less than ¼ ” long.
-The species of weevil in the photograph was on many of the black-eyed Susans that were blooming in an unmowed field, and all of them appeared to be feasting on pollen.
+Most of those found on Black-eyed Susans appear to be feasting on pollen.
 Many weevils are pests of plants such as cotton, alfalfa and wheat.
 You may have even found them inside your house devouring your cereal or flour.

 In summer Beavers spend considerable time on land searching for, cutting and bringing vegetation back to their young in the lodge.
 Their woody plant preference (they eat large amounts of herbaceous plants during the warmer months, but also some trees) tends towards the inner bark (cambium) of willow, aspen, maple, birch, cottonwood, beech, poplar, and alder trees.
 This beaver, however, has retrieved a Red Oak sapling for its offspring.